kappaservices/kappaservices/README.md

 - ⚡ Fun fact: ...
 -->

-### The Kappa Services® United Kingdom is united with the people of Ukraine and the international community.
+<b> The Kappa Services® United Kingdom is united with the people of Ukraine and the international community.</b>

 ************************************************************************************************************************
 ### Kappa Labs®